marchel99/marchel99/README.md

 # Hello, World! 🚀
 Welcome!
 I'm Kuba, a passionate master's student in Electronics and Telecommunication at Lodz University of Technology.
 Despite being entangled in the academic world, I've managed to sharpen my skills in C and C++ programming languages, and the captivating art of electronics.
-Currently, I'm in the heart of the 3D printing industry, bringing my 3D modeling skills to the table.
+Currently, I'm actively involved in the 3D printing industry, bringing my 3D modeling skills to the table.
 My portfolio includes an autonomous car project, a 1:50 scale smart home model, and a music box for a child - all designed with a blend of 3D printing technology, coding, and electronic circuit design.

 But that's not where I plan to stop.
 The ultimate destination of my academic journey and work experience is to plunge into the exciting world of Embedded Systems.
 On my GitHub profile, you'll see a fusion of practical designs and cool, eye-catching projects.
 Because let's be real, who ever said practical couldn't be cool, right?